-In Palestine we also discovered that instead of loans being disbursed and repaid at a special loan meeting every four weeks, they could easily be disbursed, tracked and repaid at every meeting, because there was no need for service-charge re-calculations every 4 weeks.
+In Palestine we also discovered that instead of loans being disbursed and repaid at a special loan meeting every four weeks, they could easily be disbursed, tracked and repaid at every weekly meeting, because there was no need for service-charge re-calculations every 4 weeks.
 This responds to one of the main objections that users have expressed over many years: the rule that loans could not be taken when there was 'money in the box' if it was not a loan meeting.

-These two reforms to loan record-keeping have reduced the cost of training and supervision for Savings Groups (SGs) and we plan to widely promulgate this new approach across the sector as a whole.
+Because they are much simpler. these two reforms to loan record-keeping have reduced the cost of training and supervision for Savings Groups (SGs) and we have promulgated this approach across the sector as a whole.
 We discover that we are returning, in a way, to the origins of SG work, and using a traditional way of managing loan repayment.
 The more we have struggled with the 'correct' ways of calculating loan transactions, the more we are drawn to where we started and to a respect for pragmatic methods that work.
 All we have added is structure and standardisation.